-Fluvoxamine, commonly known by its brand name Luvox, has evidence for treating anxiety, OCD, and depression across all ages.
+Fluvoxamine, commonly known by its brand name Luvox, has evidence for treating OCD, anxiety, and depression across all ages.
 Below is more information about mechanism, efficacy, dosing, and possible side effects.

 What is Fluvoxamine?